HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/custom-steps.md

 Custom Steps can be added to your Skills repository within the `test/behave/steps` directory.

-The Mycroft Timer Skill for example provides [test/behave/steps/timer.py](https://github.com/MycroftAI/mycroft-timer/blob/20.02/test/behave/steps/timer.py).
+The Chatterbox Timer Skill for example provides [test/behave/steps/timer.py](https://github.com/ChatterboxAI/chatterbox-timer/blob/20.02/test/behave/steps/timer.py).
 This has a range of custom Steps to ensure the system is in an appropriate state before the test is run, and that a timer is stopped correctly when requested.

 Let's use an example from this Skill to see how we can define our own custom Steps.